bryce-s/AnkiDeckGenerator/README.md

 # AnkiDeckGenerator
-Given a CSV list of terms, we generate a deck of Anki flashcards with audio.
+Given a list of delimited terms, we generate an Anki Flashcard package with narration

 # Usage